Assignment 3: String Formatting

 • Temporarily hard-code so that every conversion uses a fixed field width of 12, say, and test to confirm that appropriate pad chars are inserted.
 Also include tests to confirm that padding plays nicely with truncation and properly respects bufsize.

-• Next up: obtain field width from formatting code and apply to the individual conversion.
-To parse a number out of the format string, recall that handy function you wrote in strings module to convert a string of digits to a number (hint!).
+• Now obtain field width from the formatting code instead of using a fixed width.
+To parse a number out of the format string, recall that handy function you wrote in for strings module to convert a string of digits to a number (hint!).

-• The field width applies to formatting codes %c %s %d %ld %x %lx %p, padding with '0' for hexademical and ' ' for all others, all while respecting bufsize.
+• The field width applies to formatting codes %c %s %d %ld %x %lx %p.
+The padding characater is '0' for hexademical and ' ' for all others.
+Padding must respect bufsize.
 This sounds it would create a lot of combinations to test, but if you work to gather the common code into a unified path, it will significantly cut down on the testing burden.

-• The final formatting code pointer %p is a just a remix of things you already have conquered: unsigned long value in hexadecimal zero-padded to width-8 and prefixed with "0x".
+• The final formatting code pointer %p is a just a remix of things you already have conquered: unsigned long value in hexadecimal zero-padded to field width 8 and prefixed with "0x".

 Achieving a working snprintf is the big hill to get over in this assignment.
 Once you have that, all that remains is re-factoring and layering.
 You are in the homestretch!